prince3339/bkash-webhook-validator/README.md

 `isValid` will return boolean

 > [!IMPORTANT]
-<strong style="color:#EE4B2B">Bkash sends webhook payload where number includes two trailing zero, ex: 50.00.
-But Javascript by default ignores traling zero from numbers.
+<strong style="color:#EE4B2B">Bkash sends a webhook payload where the number includes two trailing zeros, ex: 50.00.
+But Javascript by default ignores trailing zero from numbers.
 In such case, directly passing the string data to `validateSignature` method will return `false`.
-You can resolve the issue by updating the string with the following hacky way:</strong>
+You can resolve the issue by updating the string in the following hacky way:</strong>

 ```js
 examplePayload.replace(`"amount":${amount}`, `"amount":${amount.toFixed(2)}`)
 ```
-You need to update any number value with two trailing zero before passing to the `validationSignature` method
+You need to update any number value with two trailing zeros before passing to the `validationSignature` method

 <p align="right">(<a href="#readme-top">back to top</a>)</p>